yeshwanths2/Lock-the-folder-without-third-party-application-in-windows/README.md

 STEP 3- A new text document will be visible in folder save it by giving a name FOLDERLOCK

-STEP 4- Double click on text document where u will see a blank notepad pad page upload a code which is mentioned in the file copy and paste the code in blank notepad page
+STEP 4- Double click on text document where u will see a blank notepad page upload a code which is mentioned in the file copy and paste the code in blank notepad page

 STEP 5- After copying a code make a changes in 21th line by changing password [seturpass] After changing the password leave a 1 space gape between pass and equal sign[=] don't join it